 The Toodyay Ansteys of Western Australia are a sub-branch of the Iddesleigh Ansteys, hence they are an ‘Anstey evolved from Anstis‘ sub-branch and do not connect to the wider Anstey pedigree descendent from Hubert de Anesti.

 The patriarch is George Anstey (TD 1) who emigrated to Australia together with his brother Thomas Anstey (TD 2) in 1861.

 If this sub-branch is not Anstey-extinct today, then it is hanging on by a minuscule thread.

 Further Details on the Toodyay Ansteys

 #1.
 On 21 June 1908 “Harry Francis Anstey” aka “Henry Francis Anstey” was burnt to death in Karrajine Western Australia in an incident widely reported in newspapers.
 He was born in 1865 and buried in Northam Cemetery – the only other Ansteys buried in that cemetery were Toodyay Ansteys.
-We do not think Harry Francis Anstey is a Toodyay Anstey, but we cannot currently connect him to any Australian sub-branch as we cannot find his birth.
-Judging by the pall bearers at his funeral (all work colleagues) we do not think he married or had children.
+We are pretty sure that Harry Francis Anstey is not a Toodyay Anstey, but we cannot currently connect him to any Australian sub-branch as we cannot find his birth.
+The ‘Leader‘ on 27 June 1908 reported “BURNT TO.
+DEATH.
+PERTH, Tuesday.
+At the inquest on the body of Henry Anstey, railway ganger, who was burnt to death near Northam, it was stated that deceased left a wife and family in Victoria.”
 Note: this gentleman is NOT the more famous ‘Henry Francis Anstey‘ who was also in Western Australia for a time.
 Anybody who can help us connect this gentleman please contact us at firstname.lastname@example.org.

-Anybody who finds any mistakes on this page, please contact us at email@example.com and we will correct it.
+Anybody who finds any mistakes on this page, please contact us at email@example.com and we will correct them.